Ironhack-data-bcn-january-2023/lab-extract-text/README.md

 - Load the file into SQL.
 Try to do with through Python.
 Otherwise, try to load it on workbench by:

 1. Creating a database
-2. Adding a table to the database through Table qizard (right click on the db and add a table)
+2. Adding a table to the database through Table wizard (right click on the db and add a table)
 3. If you encounter issues when importing, work around the formatting of the code.
 Transform your code so that it matches the utf-8 codification.

 ## Submission